kubedb/docs/docs/guides/qdrant/autoscaler/compute/database.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Autoscaling the Compute Resource of a Qdrant Cluster
+# Autoscaling the Compute Resource of a Qdrant Database

-This guide will show you how to use `KubeDB` to auto-scale compute resources i.e. CPU and memory of a Qdrant cluster database.
+This guide will show you how to use `KubeDB` to auto-scale compute resources i.e. CPU and memory of a Qdrant database.

 ## Before You Begin